Babak Payami: Biography

-In 2006, Payami reestablished Payam Films Inc. in Toronto with his partner Charles Wachsberg, and began development of several projects, including an original story he wrote on Caravaggio, titled "Chiaroscuro"; his adaptation of a Chingiz Aitmatov book, "The Eternal Day"; and "Mina" and "Assassiyun", which he co-wrote with Toronto writer Ian Carpenter.
+In 2006, Payami reestablished Payam Films Inc. in Toronto with his partner Charles Wachsberg and began the development of several projects, including an original story he wrote on Caravaggio, titled "Chiaroscuro"; his adaptation of a Chingiz Aitmatov book, "The Eternal Day"; and "Mina" and "Assassiyun", which he co-wrote with Toronto writer Ian Carpenter.

 In 2017 Babak Payami directed Manhattan Undying, a Canadian feature film with American stars Luke Grimes and Sarah Roemer and Canadian veteran actors Daniel Kash and Earl Pastko.
 It was released by Paramount Pictures and EOne in Europe and North America.

-Payami also co-wrote and, with Michele Fuzellier, co-directed a French-Italian animated feature film, The Story of a Fearless Child, that was released internationally in 2016.
+Payami also co-wrote and, with Michele Fuzellier, co-directed a French-Italian animated feature film, The Story of a Fearless Child, released internationally in 2016.

-In 2010 Payami established Payam Entertainment as a result of his recent collaborations with Iranian musician, composer and performer Mohsen Namjoo.
+In 2010 Payami established Payam Entertainment due to his recent collaborations with Iranian musician, composer and performer Mohsen Namjoo.
 Payami produced several concerts for Namjoo at the Los Angeles Disney Hall, Toronto Sony Centre and the Milan Conservatory; and Namjoo's albums "OY" in 2009 (a Fabrica Production), "Useless Kisses" in 2010 (A Payam Ent.
 Inc. Production), "Alaki" in 2011 (A Payam Ent.
 Inc. Production) and "OY Live in Milan DVD" (A Fabrica/Payam Ent.
 Inc. co-production).

 Since 2012, Payami has been the artistic advisor to Canada's Tirgan Festival, the largest Iranian festival outside of Iran.

-in 2018, Payam Films optioned the motion picture rights to The Bishop's Man, a Canadian best seller by renowned Canadian author Linden MacIntyre.
+in 2018, Payam Films optioned the motion picture rights to The Bishop's Man, a Canadian bestseller by renowned Canadian author Linden MacIntyre.
 Payam has written the screenplay (of the same title), and the film was slated to start pre-production in late 2020.